syne-tune/syne-tune/docs/benchmarks.md

   information to set the maximum epoch parameter in the config of a job to be executed.
 This saves overhead, since the job need not be stopped by the back-end, but terminates on its own.
+* `framework`: Selects SageMaker framework which covers the essential dependencies of the training scripts (more details below).
+* `framework_version`: Version of SageMaker framework to be used (more details below).

 ### SageMaker-specific Aspects